-I like trying new and good food (to a certain extent) but if I am on a business trip, I try to eat as healthy as possible, and to drink lots of water to stay hydrated.
+For as much as you may like trying new and good food (to a certain extent), you should make sure to eat as healthy as possible, and to drink lots of water to stay hydrated.

 Have you ever been on a business trip?
-What are your top tips for business travel?
+What are your top business travel tips?

 These posts may come in handy when preparing for your business trip:

 - 23 Useful Tips For Long Haul Flights